 The size of the garden hose diameter will determine the stream of the psi.
-Depending on the water source, you may need a water pressure regulator that protects your plumbing.
-Knowing the diameter of the garden hose may be required to select the appropriate regulator.
+Depending on the water source and what you are using it for, you may need a water pressure regulator to protect your attachments or drip systems.
+Also knowing the diameter of your hose may be necessary for selecting an appropriate regulator.

 You can also see this post on our site where we’ve discussed a few different solutions to low outdoor water pressure.

 Most importantly, the internal diameter of a hose is often how it’s identified.

 This measurement says a lot about what purpose the host serves and at what scale.

 For example, a ¾ inch hose is generally reserved for professional use.
 Don’t be surprised if a salesman asks you to double check that measurement if you walk into the home and garden section of a store asking for a ¾ inch diameter hose.

 GHT vs NHT vs BSP: They Are All Different

 The functionality of your most prized garden tool requires an in-depth awareness of all its working parts including some of the following expert tips:

 - The Thread Size of a Standard Garden Hose.